Assessment and Tracking

 Will I receive any progress data for my child?

 Yes.
 In addition to the feedback provided in exercise books and after assessments, we collect data about each student at 3 points during the year.
-Your child will be provided with a summary printout of this data to discuss with his/her form tutor and you will be able to access this data online through SIMS.
+Your child will be provided with a summary printout of this data to discuss with his/her form tutor and you will be able to access this data using the MyEd app.
 We also hold at least one parents’ evening for each year group per year, before which you will receive an interim report.
 Your child’s form tutor is a good point of contact if you wish to discuss your child’s progress.

 How can I help my child to progress?